Javadyakuza/Octus-Integration-Guide/docs/concepts.md

   When transfering the evm native coin, it will be wrapped into a ERC-20 (WETH, WBNB and etc), then will be locked on evm network and minted on everscale network. when transfering an evm alien and non-multivault token it will be locked on evm and minted on everscale network.
   When transfering an evm MultiVault Token (WEVER, BRIDGE and QUBE), it will be burnt on evm network and released on everscale network.

+### Manual Asset releasing

+- In EVER -> EVM direction, if paying the evm network operations in its native coin, we have to manually release or mint target assets. calling `saveWithdrawNative` if transfering an everscale native token/coin and calling `saveWithdrawAlien` if transfering a everscale alien token will perform such a operation.

+- In EVM -> EVER direction, if paying the everscal operations with EVER, we have to manually release assets on everscale by [deploying event contracts](../EVER-TO-EVM/scripts/deployEvents/).

+### Automatic Asset releasing

+- In EVER -> EVM direction assets will be released or minted on evm side by attaching enough EVER and propoer [payload](#payloads) to tx.

+- In EVM -> EVER direction assets will be released or minted on everscale by attaching enough evm native coin to tx and setting the expected_ever to event contract initial balance. how to set [expected_evers](./FAQ.md#how-to-set-expected_evers)

 ---